 - Module Leader(s): Professor Craig Robson

-- Lecturer: Professor Julie Irving, Dr Julian Rutherford, Professor Bert van den Berg, Professor Neil Perkins, Dr Niall Kenneth, Dr Ian Cowell, Professor Derek Mann, Professor Steven Clifford
+- Lecturer: Professor Julie Irving, Dr Julian Rutherford, Dr Niall Kenneth, Professor Neil Perkins, Dr Caroline Wilson, Dr Ian Cowell, Professor Steven Clifford

 - Owning School: Biomedical Sciences

 Through lectures and seminars this module aims to;

 • provide an understanding of the biochemistry and clinical aspects of a number of chronic human diseases

 • explain how knowledge of the biochemistry of a disorder can be used to develop rational drug design for its treatment